 Measles and rubella are characterized by a rash containing small bumps that spreads over the body.
 Other symptoms are generally present as well.
 Both diseases are caused by a virus and both are more common in children than in adults.
-Measles is the more serious of the two diseases.
+Measles is usually the more serious of the two diseases.
 While many people recover from measles with no problems, some develop complications.
-Rubella is a milder disease and generally cause no complications.
-One exception occurs when a pregnant woman develops rubella, however.
+Rubella is generally a milder disease that causes no complications.
+One exception occurs when a pregnant woman develops rubella.
 The rubella virus can cross the placenta and enter the baby's bloodstream, causing a serious condition known as congenital rubella syndrome.

 The alternate names of measles and rubella can be confusing.
 Measles is also known as rubeola, which some people confuse with the word rubella.
 In addition, rubella is sometimes called German measles or the three-day measles.

 Viruses That Cause the Infections

 Measles and rubella are caused by different viruses.
 Measles is produced by a paramyxovirus named Morbillivirus.
 Rubella is produced by a togavirus called Rubivirus.
 Although there are differences between these two viruses, there are also some similarities.